7 Things To See and Do While Visiting Fort Wayne, Indiana

 The Tincaps, Fort Wayne’s minor league baseball team, is the Class A affiliate of the San Diego Padres.
 Their stadium’s (Parkview Field) downtown location has been attracting visitors and locals since 2009.
 In May of 2017, TripAdvisor named Parkview Field the “Best Minor League Baseball Park”.
 You will adore the Tincaps’ Johnny Appleseed mascot.
 Opt for box seats as you will have access to a private lounge.

-Casa Risoranti treat their guests like family from the moment that they walk through the door.
+Casa Ristoranti treat their guests like family from the moment that they walk through the door.
 The restaurant’s Italian dishes include Pasta con Verdura (mushrooms and veggies in and a delicious cream sauce), Polpette (homemade meatballs in meat sauce with Parmesan cheese), and Garlic Knots.
-There are four Casa Ristoranti locations in Fort Wayne.
-It is definitely a local fave.
+There are four Casa Ristoranti locations in Fort Wayne and the restaurant is definitely a local fave.

 At first glance of the Fort Wayne Science Central Building, the whimsy of the colorful crayon looking pieces sticking up through the roof instantly make you want to visit.
 This hands-on museum encourages visitors to fully engage with their more than 130 experiments/displays that foster learning.
 Science Central is doing big things with cutting-edge technology, most apparent by their Science on a Sphere special exhibit.
 Try to take a tour with the museum’s Executive Director, Martin.
 His passion for all things science is contagious!